 PRO TIP: You will be on the road for a while when you are traveling from Guerrero Negro to Ensenada, so prepare to spend most of your day on the road.

 Where to stay: Playa Hermosa Bed and Breakfast

-Ensenada is located less than 2 hours south of Tijuana and makes a great stop on your way to the famous Valley De Guadalupe.
-It will be your first major stop after you arrive in Baja California from the U.S.
+Ensenada is less than 2 hours south of Tijuana and makes a great stop on your way to the popular Valley De Guadalupe.
+It will be your first major stop after you arrive in Baja from the U.S.

 Whether you want a laid-back trip or an adventure-packed getaway, Ensenada has it all.
 Here you can take a whale watching tour in winter months, explore Playa Hermosa, hit the bars and visit La Bufadora, a natural geyser that’s best observed during the high tide.